“The purpose of life is to live a life of purpose.”

 - Continuous growth

 Fusing those three together produced the purpose to help men become better versions of themselves.
 Continuous growth and expansion of my knowledge for personal development is already something I practice daily.

 But if I can do that, help others in the process, and create income (to meet demand), then that is the perfect combination.

-Freedom is another top core value of mine as well because I want to choose:
+Freedom is another top core value because I want to choose:

 - What I want to do with my life

 - Whom I want to spend my time with

 By investing in freedom now, I can clearly define what financial independence means to me.
 As a result, I know exactly what I need to fuel my dream lifestyle.